redowul/pico-8-toolkit/README.md

 Allows combining multiple .p8 source files down into a single combined cartridge for an easier development workflow.

+Includes a bindable `Compile & Run` command to easily run your merged `.p8` file in PICO-8 without leaving your IDE.

 ---

 ## Features